keptn/keptn/usecases/unbreakable-delivery-pipeline/README.md

     $ git push
     ```

 1. You need the new version of the `front-end` service in the `staging` namespace, before you can start with a blue-green or canary deployment.
-Therefore, create a new release branch in the `front-end` repository using our Jenkins pipeline:
+Therefore, create a new release branch in the `front-end` repository using the Jenkins pipeline `create-release-branch`:

     1. Go to **Jenkins** and **sockshop**.
     1. Click on **create-release-branch** pipeline and **Schedule a build with parameters**.